Ryan-Fixes-Stuff/MaintenanceTracker/README.md

     * This keeps your views lean and your Models specific and swappable if injected as an interface
     * Assists in testability as tests can be written fully agnostic of any UI concerns

-## Principles Not Applied
-Some things felt overkill to apply to such a small project, but for a larger scale project there are a couple things that would be encourage to do.
-These include:
-* Extracting interface from DataModel as in IDataModel, e